Pressure-Assisted Toilets: Everything You Need to Know

 2. They clog less

-For people who habitually clog the toilet due to medical reasons or any other reason, pressure-assisted toilets are the most recommended ones to install.
+Pressure-assisted toilets are the most recommended for people who habitually clog the toilet due to medical reasons or any other reason.

 4. Water-efficient

-You would expect that pressure-assisted toilets would use a ton of water but they are surprisingly very efficient.
-Most of these toilets use only 1.28/1.6 gallons per flush only.
+You would expect pressure-assisted toilets to use a ton of water, but they are surprisingly very efficient.
+Most of these toilets use only 1.28/1.6 gallons per flush.

-As a result some these toilets are certified by WaterSense, a program run by the Environmental Protection Agency to encourage less water usage.
-They can therefore be sold in every corner of the United States.
+As a result, some of these toilets are certified by WaterSense, a program run by the Environmental Protection Agency to encourage less water usage.
+They can be sold in every corner of the United States.

 5. Stops Toilet Tank Sweating

-Toilet tank condensation which is also called toilet sweating is a phenomenon experienced especially in humid areas.
-It is caused by temperature differential between the inside of the tank and the surrounding environment.
+Toilet tank condensation, which is also called toilet sweating, is a phenomenon experienced especially in humid areas.
+It is caused by a temperature differential between the inside of the tank and the surrounding environment.

 6. Easy to Clean